Tests for small cell lung cancer

 Samples that have been collected during biopsies or other tests are sent to a pathology lab.
 A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples under a microscope and may do other special tests to help better classify the cancer.
 (Cancers from other organs can spread to the lungs.
 It’s very important to find out where the cancer started, because treatment is different depending on the type of cancer.)

 Blood tests are not used to diagnose lung cancer.
 But they can help to get a sense of a person’s overall health.
 For example, they can be used to help tell if a person is healthy enough to have surgery) and to help tell if cancer may have spread to other areas.

 A complete blood count (CBC) determines whether your blood has normal numbers of various cell types.
 For example, it can show if you are anemic (have a low number of red blood cells), if you could have trouble with bleeding (due to a low number of blood platelets), or if you are at increased risk for infections (due to a low number of white blood cells).
 This test will be repeated regularly if you are treated with chemotherapy, because these drugs can affect blood-forming cells of the bone marrow.

 Blood chemistry tests can help spot abnormalities in some of your organs, such as the liver or kidneys.
-For example, if cancer has spread to the liver and bones, it may cause abnormal levels of certain chemicals in the blood, such as higher than normal levels of lactate dehydrogenase (LDH) and alkaline phosphatase.
+For example, if cancer has spread to the bones, it may cause higher than normal levels of calcium and alkaline phosphatase.

 Lung function tests

 There are different types of PFTs, but they all basically involve having you breathe in and out through a tube that is connected to a machine that measures airflow.

 Last Medical Review: 02/22/2016